 We add courses throughout the year - make sure you check your university email account!

 Short Courses in Statistics

 Lancaster University’s Postgraduate Statistics Centre offers a programme of short courses for researchers throughout the year.
 More information

-General information and a list of resources for Lancaster research students is available from Lancaster University's Centre for the Enhancement of Learning and Teaching (CELT).
+General information and a list of resources for Lancaster research students is available from Lancaster University's Organisation and Educational Development (OED).